pycage/shellfish/doc/tutorial/levels.md

 ### Shui

-Did I say there were three levels?
-Well, *Shui* is not a level, but a language different from JavaScript.
+*Shui* is a language different from JavaScript.
 It was designed for creating declarative high level code with ease and is the prefered way to go.

 Let's take a look at the example code from above.
-Here is the same code written in Shui:
+This is the same code written in Shui:

 ```
 Document {